infiniteluke/dub-step/README.md

 <p align="center">Primitives for building index based UI widgets controlled by swipe, timers, and/or buttons.</p>
 <hr />

-Many existing carousel/swipe solutions in one way or another end up dictating your markup of your UI.
+Many existing carousel/swipe solutions in one way or another end up dictating the markup of your UI.
 They expose many options to allow for extensibility, but this results in a convoluted API that is not flexible.
 In these cases, your often very specific design must be fit into an existing rigid solution.

 dub-step simply manages the state needed to power a carousel, slideshow, photo gallery, or even multi-step forms, allowing you to build the UI how you want.
 It uses the [function as child](https://medium.com/merrickchristensen/function-as-child-components-5f3920a9ace9) and "prop getter" patterns, which gives you maximum flexibility with a minimal API.